 Dozens of organizations initiated sweeping layoffs at the end of 2022.
 Peloton trimmed 12% of its workforce in its fourth round of layoffs, while Elon Musk cut a startling 50% of Twitter’s staff.
 Laid-off employees shared their stories on LinkedIn, leaving countless users to wonder if layoffs would eventually reach them.
-Amid continued economic downturn, 2023 is showing more of the same with tech giants like Salesforce, Vimeo, Amazon, and Microsoft announcing layoffs.
+Amid continued economic downturn, 2023 is showing more of the same with tech giants like Zoom, eBay, Disney, Microsoft, Amazon and others announcing layoffs.
 This trend continues across the financial industry as Goldman Sachs expects to cut 3,200 employees in the first quarter of 2023.

 How layoffs can destabilize organizations